argriffing/arbtkf91/README.md

 The arbtkf91 program tries to compute the maximum probability tkf91 alignment for a given set of parameter values.
-The numerical error is controlled in such a way that for many alignments it is possible to verify that the alignment is optimal.
+The numerical error is controlled in such a way that for many inputs it is possible to verify that the alignment is optimal.

 The command line program uses json on stdin and stdout as follows.